basm92/Miscprojects/datasetsBQ/README.md

 ## Data, short description, and sources

+- wars_deathcount.csv

+A dataset about the occurrence of wars throughout history.
+Notes and geometric mean of estimated death count.
+Source: Wikipedia

   - india_
       - religion.csv
       - population.csv
       - populationbystate.csv
       - demographics.csv

 Various datasets about demographics (both historical and contemporary) of india.
 Source: Wikipedia

   - Climate.csv